markusressel/KutePreferences/README.md

 ### Included Preference Types

+KutePreferences includes implementation for most of the commonly needed preference items that you might encounter when building an app.

 | Name                       | Item Type    | Description |
 |----------------------------|--------------|-------------|
 | KuteTogglePreference       | Boolean      | A simple on/off preference. |